-- → Interspinous process devices are not considered appropriate if ANY of the following are TRUE6-7: - Advanced stenosis that is defined by ANY of the following: - Greater than 2 levels of moderate lumbar stenosis; OR - One level of severe stenosis; OR - L5-S1 intervertebral space; OR - Previous decompression at the planned level for surgery; OR - An allergy to titanium or titanium alloy; OR - Spinal anatomy or disease that would prevent implantation of the device or cause the device to be unstable in situ, such as ANY of the following: - Instability of the lumbar spine, e.g., isthmic spondylolisthesis or degenerative spondylolisthesis greater than grade 1 (on a scale of 1 to 4); OR - An ankylosed segment at the affected level(s); OR - Fracture of the spinous process, pars interarticularis, or laminae (unilateral or bilateral); OR - Scoliosis (Cobb angle greater than 10 degrees); OR - Cauda equina syndrome, defined as neural compression causing neurogenic bladder or bowel dysfunction; OR - ◆ Diagnosis of severe osteoporosis, defined as bone mineral density (from DEXA scan or equivalent method) in the spine or hip that is more than 2.5 SD below the mean of adult normals; ○R - Active systemic infection, or infection localized to the site of implantation; OR - ◆ Prior fusion or decompression procedure at the index level; OR - Morbid obesity, defined as a body mass index (BMI) greater than 40.
+- → Interspinous process devices are not considered appropriate if ANY of the following is TRUE5-8: - Advanced stenosis that is defined by ANY of the following: - Greater than 2 levels of moderate lumbar stenosis; OR - One level of severe stenosis; OR - L5-S1 intervertebral space; OR - Previous decompression at the planned level for surgery; OR - An allergy to titanium or titanium alloy; OR - Spinal anatomy or disease that would prevent implantation of the device or cause the device to be unstable in situ, such as ANY of the following: - Instability of the lumbar spine, e.g., isthmic spondylolisthesis or degenerative spondylolisthesis greater than grade 1 (on a scale of 1 to 4); OR - An ankylosed segment at the affected level(s); OR - Fracture of the spinous process, pars interarticularis, or laminae (unilateral or bilateral); OR - Scoliosis (Cobb angle greater than 10 degrees); OR - Cauda equina syndrome, defined as neural compression causing neurogenic bladder or bowel dysfunction; OR - Diagnosis of severe osteoporosis, defined as bone mineral density (from DEXA scan or equivalent method) in the spine or hip that is more than 2.5 SD below the mean of adult normals; OR - Active systemic infection or infection localized to the site of implantation; OR - Prior fusion or decompression procedure at the index level; OR - Morbid obesity, defined as a body mass index (BMI) greater than 40.

-Level of Care Criteria
+Site of Service Criteria

-Outpatient.
+None.

-Procedure Codes (CPT/HCPCS)
+Procedure Codes (HCPCS/CPT)

-CPT/HCPCS Code Code Description 22867 Insertion of interlaminar/interspinous process stabilization/distraction device, without fusion, including image guidance when performed with open decompression, lumbar; single level 22868 Insertion of interlaminar/interspinous process stabilization/distraction device, without fusion, including image guidance when performed, with open decompression, lumbar; second level (List separately in addition to code for primary procedure) C1821 Interspinous process distraction device (implantable)
+HCPCS Code Code Description/Definition 22869 Insertion of interlaminar/interspinous process stabilization/distraction device, without open decompression or fusion, including image guidance when performed, lumbar; single level 22870 Insertion of interlaminar/interspinous process stabilization/distraction device, without open decompression or fusion, including image guidance when performed, lumbar; second level (List separately in addition to code for primary procedure) C1821 Interspinous process distraction device (implantable)